3liz/py-qgis-wps/README.md

 Processing algorithm with the flag [FlagHideFromToolbox](https://qgis.org/pyqgis/3.0/core/Processing/QgsProcessingAlgorithm.html#qgis.core.QgsProcessingAlgorithm.FlagHideFromToolbox) set will not be exposed as WPS process.

-Parameters with the flag [FlagHidden](https://qgis.org/pyqgis/3.2/core/Processing/QgsProcessingParameterDefinition.html#qgis.core.QgsProcessingParameterDefinition.FlagHidden) set wont be exposed in a `DescribeProcess` request.
+Parameters with the flag [FlagHidden](https://qgis.org/pyqgis/3.2/core/Processing/QgsProcessingParameterDefinition.html#qgis.core.QgsProcessingParameterDefinition.FlagHidden) set won't be exposed in a `DescribeProcess` request.